 At the Bhopal Medical Appeal we respect the privacy of our supporters and visitors to our website.
 This policy is concerned with how we collect information, what we do with it and what controls you have.

 It is The Bhopal Medical Appeal's stated policy that we will act in accordance with current legislation and aim to meet current best practice with regard to the processing of personal data.
 The Bhopal Medical Appeal complies with the Data Protection Act of 1998.

-Bhopal Medical Appeal (BMA) is an independent, non-profit organisation and is registered as a company limited by guarantee (Company No 5826888), incorporated on 24 May 2006, and received charitable status on 9 January 2007 (Charity No 1117526) and in Scotland SC043904.
+Bhopal Medical Appeal (BMA) is an independent, non-profit organisation and is registered as a company limited by guarantee (Company No 5826888), incorporated on 24 May 2006, and received charitable status on 9 January 2007 (Charity No 1117526).
 Legal responsibility for the management and stewardship is vested in the Board of Trustees.

 Its objects are: